-Insurance Benefits: School District personnel who have ended their employment by retiring may continue to participate in the current group health insurance program of the district provided the person also retires with the Florida Retirement System (FRS) within thirty (30) days of the last day of their employment and there is no interruption in insurance coverage.
+School District personnel who have ended their employment by retiring may continue to participate in the current group health insurance program of the district provided the person also retires with the Florida Retirement System (FRS) within thirty (30) days of the last day of their employment and there is no interruption in insurance coverage.
 After completing an online Resignation/Retirement process on the District's website, the employee will receive a letter with instructions on how they can continue their insurance benefits.
-For more information contact Risk, Benefits and Compliance in the Human Resources Department.
+For more information contact Risk, Benefits and Wellness.